 - Close taps when soaping hands, shaving or brushing teeth.

 - Take showers instead of baths.
-We have removed all bath plugs.
-Please be conservative and help us save water by taking a shower.
+We have removed bath plugs.
+Please be conservative and help us save water by taking a shower instead of a bath.

 - Reuse your towels and linen to reduce laundry requirements.
 We will only wash towels we find in the bath and if you are staying for more than a week, we will change your bed linen on the fourth morning.